 For three generations, the Nebout family has cultivated Tressallier with the lofty goal of returning this grape to the hallowed status it once held.
 Raised exclusively in tank and un-blended (most estates blend Tressallier with Chardonnay), Nebout Tressallier is hands-down the finest, most authentic example of this historic grape you can find.

 FARMING & WINEMAKING

 The family’s Tressallier “des Gravières” is grown on gravel-rich alluvial soils from an ancient riverbed, terroir perfectly suited to the grape’s naturally mineral character.
-Grapes are on average 20 years old, and are cared for according to “lutte raisonée” principles, avoiding treatments as much as possible.
+Vines are on average 20 years old and are farmed sustainably.
 Juice is fermented on indigenous yeasts in temperature-controlled, stainless-steel tanks and then aged in tank on fine lees.

 Saint-Pourçain Blanc ‘Le Tressallier de Gravières’

 An ancient grape and one that is cultivated exclusively in Saint-Pourçain, near the Loire Valley in south-central France.
 A rare taste of vinous history!
 Aromas of oyster shells and sea salt blend with flavors of Meyer lemons, key limes and fresh nuts.

 - Download fact sheet (PDF)

 More producers from the Loire Valley…